 It should be noted that the choice offered to churches isn’t really a meaningful choice at all.
 As one Christian nurse put it, the church is the emergency room for the soul.
 And just like the ER at the hospital where she works accepts all patients who need help, whether they are smokers or obese or unvaccinated, so the church needs to tend to the souls of all who come to the door for help, whether they are vaccinated or not.

-Even if 100% of their members are vaccinated, out of principle a church that is open to guests who may possibly be unvaccinated would be stuck in the “unvaccinated” category with severe restrictions on corporate worship.
+Even if 100% of their members are vaccinated, a church that does not verify vaccination status and is open to guests who may possibly be unvaccinated would be stuck in the “unvaccinated” category with severe restrictions on corporate worship.
 This doesn’t mean their worship service is filled with unvaccinated people.
-Rather, the worship service would be compromised of people whose vaccine status is simply unknown.
-And the likelihood 100% of the members of a church are vaccinated is very slim anyway.
-The unity of the church, particularly manifest at the Lord’s Supper table and experienced in corporate worship, has a very low tolerance for segregation, and any separation must be rooted in Scriptural principles.
+Rather, the worship service would be comprised of people whose vaccine status is simply unknown.
+And the likelihood that 100% of the members of a church are vaccinated is very slim anyway.
+The unity of the church, particularly manifest at the Lord’s Supper table and experienced in corporate worship, has a very low tolerance for segregation.
+Any separation must be rooted in Scriptural principles.

 We encourage a response

-We are encouraged to see many provinces still holding the line on not imposing vaccine passports on churches, either directly or indirectly.
+We are encouraged to see many provinces refraining from imposing vaccine passports on churches.
 British Columbia, which had treated churches very poorly from November to May, is now treating churches with much more respect.
 That’s worth acknowledging and applauding.
 And this is due, in part, to Christian leaders (and others) carefully, thoughtfully engaging with political leaders behind the scenes in that province.
 Praise God for listening ears!
 So far, Alberta and Ontario seem reluctant to impose a vaccine mandate on churches as well.
 But we shouldn’t just assume it will stay this way.

 ARPA staff have heard about many churches already writing to provincial leaders, thanking them for not applying the vaccines to churches and urging the provinces to hold the line on this.
 This is great news!
 Being proactive against divisive policies is necessary.
 The social and spiritual health and unity of local communities – including religious communities – have profound public health benefits.
 The healthier and more united churches are, the more these churches can bless the communities in which God has placed them.